A General Framework for Powerful Confounder Adjustment in Omics Association Studies: Conclusion

 \section{Conclusion}

-We have proposed a general framework (MF-2dFDR) for performing multiple hypothesis testing while adjusting for confounding effects.
+We have proposed a general framework (2dFDR+) for performing multiple hypothesis testing while adjusting for confounding effects.
 Within this new framework, the conditional distribution of the omics features given the variable of interest and confounders can be arbitrary and completely unknown.
 The framework is flexible by allowing the joint use of any conditional and marginal independence tests, continuous/binary/count/multivariate responses, and various ways of modeling the conditional distribution of the variable of interest given the confounders.
-As a general methodology, MF-2dFDR can be applied to multiple types of omics data.
-In view of the numerical results, we recommend the use of MF-2dFDR-RV (based on the spline-transformed variables) under most scenarios due to its robustness and efficiency.
-When all the three variables $(X, Y, Z)$ are categorical, as in Case B for the smoking microbiome data, the Pearson's chi-square statistic and the Mantel-Haenszel statistic are recommended for testing the marginal and the conditional dependence, respectively.
+As a general methodology, 2dFDR+ can be applied to multiple types of omics data.
+In view of the numerical results, we recommend using RV-2dFDR+ (based on the spline-transformed variables) under most scenarios due to its robustness and efficiency.
+In cases where the RV-based statistics are not applicable, for instance, when either of $\X, \Y$ or $\Z$ are categorical, or when $\Y$ is discrete (e.g., originating from a Poisson or Negative Binomial distribution), the model-based statistics are recommended.
+The statistics will differ depending on the types of the variable of interest and the confounding variable.
+For example, when all the three variables $(\X, \Y, \Z)$ are categorical, as in the binary outcome case for the smoking microbiome data, the Pearson's chi-square statistic and the Cochran–Mantel–Haenszel (CMH) statistic are recommended for testing the marginal and the conditional dependence, respectively.
+Table \ref{tab:statistics} summarizes the statistics that we recommend using under different scenarios.